Police probe after Rangers coach reportedly headbutts Celtic boss

 "I was called a little rat, but I don't know why."

-When asked about incident, Rangers manager Malky Thomson said: "Without me seeing it I wouldn't comment.
+When asked about the incident, Rangers manager Malky Thomson said: "Without me seeing it I wouldn't comment.

 "If that is the case there will be an investigation and we will look at it."